cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 ## Dependencies

-*   a TensorFlow [installation](https://www.tensorflow.org/install/) (Tensorflow 1.13.1 is required for this version of Lingvo system),
+*   a TensorFlow [installation](https://www.tensorflow.org/install/) (Tensorflow 1.13 is supported for this version of Lingvo system),
 *   a `C++` compiler (only g++ 4.8 is officially supported),
 *   the bazel build system,
 *   librosa (pip install librosa).